nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 ### What Are The Goals That I Expect From The Sessions
-I don't know how to really frame the
+I don't know how to really frame my thoughts on this, speaking of thoughts, I have an observation about